 1. Build the right tech stack.

 Utilizing technology and software can help your team perform at its peak, no matter where they work.
 Ensuring a reliable, secure, and well-equipped infrastructure is the foundation of seamless collaboration and effective remote work, so make sure to invest in the tech stack that will help you bridge the physical gap.
-With tools like voice, video, online collaboration tools, and file-sharing software, you can ensure your remote team members have an engaging and productive work experience.
+With the right tools like voice, video, work from home platforms, and file-sharing software, you can ensure your remote team members have an engaging and productive work experience.

 “We are in a post-network society, and distributed teams are the new normal for any business–not just technology.
 We are starting to see an explosion of tools and techniques to manage the growing prevalence of distributed teams.
 Expect to see more as the idea of work starts to escape the industrial construct of 9-to-5.” -Om Malik, Partner at True Ventures

 2. Focus on onboarding and training (and hiring the right people.)